Common Names

 Amygdalin is metabolized by the enzyme beta-glucosidase, which removes the glucose molecules to form prunasin and mandelonitrile.
 This is further broken down to benzaldehyde and hydrocyanic acid (3) (4).
 When consumed orally, amygdalin is more likely to produce cyanide toxicity, compared with the injectable form (17), possibly due to the presence of enzymes from the microflora in the intestine (18).
 Cyanide from the hydrolysis of amygdalin is cytotoxic.
 It was postulated that this action is selective against cancerous cells because normal cells convert the cyanide to benign thiocyanate via rhodanese (19) (20) (21).
 This theory has not been proven in humans (22).

-Amygdalin demonstrated anti-inflammatory effects by promoting the immunomodulating function of Treg cells (24).
-In animal studies, amygdalin suppressed prostaglandin E(2) synthesis and nitric oxide production through COX-2 and iNOS inhibition (7).
-It also reduced inflammation pain by inhibiting tumor necrosis factor-alpha (TNF-alpha) and interleukin-1 beta (IL-1beta) (8), and exerts neurotrophic effects by activating the extracellular-signal-regulated kinase (ERK) 1/2 pathway (25).
+Amygdalin demonstrated anti-inflammatory effects by promoting immunomodulation of Treg cells (24).
+In animal studies, amygdalin suppressed prostaglandin E(2) synthesis and NO production through COX-2 and iNOS inhibition (7).
+It also reduced inflammation pain by inhibiting TNF-alpha and IL-1beta (8), and exerts neurotrophic effects by activating the extracellular-signal-regulated kinase (ERK) 1/2 pathway (25).

 Warnings